-This manual is designed with a Quick Start path that outlines the necessary procedures to get your model up and running in the shortest time possib and running in the shortest time possible.
+This manual is designed with a Quick Start path that outlines the necessary procedures to get your model up and running in the shortest time possible.
 If you are an experienced R/C enthusiast, you will find it helpful and fast.
 Be sure and read through the rest of the manual to learn about important safety, maintenance, and adjustment procedures.
 Turn to page 7 to begin.